naringas/blog/_drafts/2021_-03-15-Modal-logics.md

 -->

+# Modal Logics

-In modal logic, the truth-value assignments of the formula get extended by a graph of words (and the modal operators which work over this graph's arrows) rather than a simple table (which remains in the "valuation" or "labeling" function. it's somewhat relegated; and further, it gets separated, a Kripke frame does not require it)
+In modal logic, the truth-value assignments of the formula get extended by a graph of worlds (and the modal operators which work over this graph's arrows) rather than a simple table (which remains in the "valuation" or "labeling" function. it's somewhat relegated; and further, it gets separated, a Kripke frame does not require it)